joost-morsink/Rest/docs/typeDesc.md

 The first implementation of `IDictionary<string, V>` is used to describe the item type.
 Instances of the non-generic `IDictionary` can also be used and is treated as an `IDictionary<string,object>`.

-#### Sequential collections
-Sequential collections include types that implement `IEnumerable`, but don't implement `IDictionary<K,V>` for any `K` and `V`.
-Sequential collections are described as the `Array` type.
-The first implementation of `IEnumerable<T>` is used to describe the item type.
-If such an implementation is not found, `object` and as such an any type descriptor is used as the item type.

 #### Semantic structs
 Semantic structs are value types that contain a single value.
-The only thing the structs adds is typing information (of the struct itself) and operations on the value (methods).
+The only thing the structs add is typing information (of the struct itself) and operations on the value (methods).
 The underlying value is said to be enriched with semantic information.
 For representation/serialization purposes this semantic information is not necessary as it should be contained in the static models of data transfer.
 For this reason a semantic struct is treated as the underlying type.

-#### Disjoint union types
-A disjoint union type is an abstract class containing (nested) derived classes.
-The type descriptor generated for these types is a `Union` over all the derived public classes.
-When the base class contains relevant state, an `Intersection` of the base class and the `Union` of the cases is returned.
+#### Tagged unions representations
+Tagged union representations are a specific set of types used to represent other classes as a tagged union.
+To describe this set of classes, the classes are first handled as a representable and then by this one specifically.
+A tagged union is represented and serialized by an object with a single property with the tag name.
+The property contains the object that is represented.

 #### F# union types
 A special case of disjoint union types is F# union types.